-1. This is an online course.
-All instruction is completed via the Blackboard learning management system.
+1. This is a dual credit course.
+All instructions are completed via the Blackboard learning management system and in class.
 2. You are expected to log in and complete all activities weekly.
 Expect to spend 4 to 6 hours per week completing course activities.
 3. Assignments are accessed by opening the modules.
 In each module there are two folders - the Remember, Understand Analyze and Apply Folder, and the Create and Evaluate Folder.
 These two folders contain instructions and templates for Weekly Assignments as well as Connections Assignments.
-4. Begin weekly activities and assignments by completing activities and assignments in then the Remember, Understand, Analyze and Apply Folder.
-After completion of these activities, move to the Evaluate and Create Folder and complete those assignments.
+4. Begin weekly activities and assignments by completing activities and assignments in the Remember,

+Understand, Analyze and Apply Folder.
+After completing these activities, move to the Evaluate and Create Folder and complete those assignments.
 Be sure to check the rubrics before completing the assignments.

 5. Weekly assignments should be completed in the order presented in the folders.
-There is a penalty for late work, 5 points per day and work is not accepted more than one week after the due date unless arrangements have been made with the instructor for late submission.
+There is a penalty for late work, 5 points per day, and work is not accepted more than one week after the due date unless arrangements have been made with the instructor for late submission.
 6. Technical difficulties are not an excuse for late work.
 High-speed internet access, Microsoft Word, are minimum technology requirements.
 Contact IT if you have technical issues.
-7. Information and instructions for public school observations posted in the FBE Folder on the Homepage.
-8. Information and instructions for the Lesson Plan Evaluation Assignment are in Module 14.
+7. Information and instructions for public school observations are posted in the FBE Folder on the Homepage.
+8. Information and instructions for the Lesson Plan Evaluation Assignment are in Module 15.
+9. The assignment link for the Cumulative Characteristics of Exceptional Learners Assignment is in Module 15.
+The form to complete the assignment is in Module 6.